mfornos/awesome-microservices/README.md

 ### On-prem

-- [Jenkins](http://jenkins-ci.org/) - Extensible open source continuous integration server.
+- [Jenkins](http://jenkins-ci.org/) - Extensible open-source continuous integration server.
 - [Nscale](https://github.com/nearform/nscale) - Open toolkit supporting configuration, build and deployment of connected container sets.
 - [RPM Maven](http://mojo.codehaus.org/rpm-maven-plugin/) - Allows artifacts from one or more projects to be packaged in an RPM for distribution.